-The full name of the liqueur is Italicus Rosolio di Bergamotto.
-And technically, Italicus actually is more of a citrus liqueur than a Rosolio because the main ingredient isn't rose petals but Bergamot oranges.
+The full name of the product is Italicus Rosolio di Bergamotto liqueur.
+And technically, Italicus is more of a citrus liqueur than a Rosolio because the main ingredient isn't rose petals but Bergamot oranges.

 When he first tried the recipe, the result was rather disappointing.
-However, driven by the idea of bringing back the tradition of Rosolio liqueurs, Gallo created his own version of the recipe.
+However, driven by the idea of bringing back the tradition of Rosolio liqueurs, Gallo created his version of the recipe.
 In a family-owned distillery in Moncalieri, Torino he worked on the recipe until it was perfect.
 The result was a light, sweet, and floral citrus liqueur of 20% ABV.

 To reflect the origin of the ingredients in Italicus, Gallo used only local ingredients.
 Furthermore, he decided to design the bottle accordingly.
 Both shape and color, are inspired by the picturesque Amalfi coast.

-To capture the beautiful aromas and flavors of the citrus fruits, Gallo applies a process called sfumatura.
-Sfumatura or slow-folding is an old technique for extracting essential oils of citrus fruits by hand.
+To capture the beautiful aromas and flavors of the two citrus fruits, Gallo applies a technique called the sfumatura process.
+Sfumatura, or slow-folding, is an old technique for extracting essential oils of citrus fruits by hand.

 This technique is time and labor-intensive but still achieves the best results.
 No mechanical processing can match the quality of the resulting oils.

 But oil extraction is not the only key to success for Italicus.
 Because to bring as much flavor as possible into the liqueur, all ingredients need to macerate for ten days.
-Only after maceration beet sugar, a neutral grain spirit, and water are added.
+Only after maceration beet sugar and water are added.